Global Health Seed Grants

 Fang Yu, School of Nursing, University of Minnesota and Zhaoyong Huang, Institute of Nutrition and School Health, Guangxi CDC: Factors associated with longevity in Guangxi, China.
 Drs.
 Yu and Huang will be working with a team of co-investigators from Guangxi HFPC and Guangxi CDC.

 In 2016, two researchers shared the same question: what is the uptake of and barriers to human papillomavirus (HPV) vaccination?

-Our Global Health Seed Grant program plants seeds to grow larger studies.
+Our Global Health Seed Grant program plants seeds to grow larger studies and international partnerships.
 The program also provides a unique entree for UMN students into global health research with invaluable hands-on experiences.
 We have also seen demonstrated success through long-term outcomes like advancing equitable international research collaborations and effective and innovative interdisciplinary health science research.
 We accept proposals for the program each Spring.

-Grants are available to Instructors and Assistant, Associate, and Full Professors at the University of Minnesota from within and beyond the health sciences.
+Grants are available to Lecturers, Instructors and Assistant, Associate, and Full Professors at the University of Minnesota from within and beyond the health sciences.
 Prior global health research experience is not required.
-Each application may have a single UMN PI or a team of two co-PIs consisting of a UMN faculty member and an international expert.
+Each application may have a single UMN PI or a team of two or more co-PIs consisting of at least 1 UMN faculty member.
 In the case of a single UMN PI, there must be at least one international co-investigator.
 Each faculty member may submit only one application as a PI.
 However, there is no limit to the number of applications on which a faculty member could participate as a co-investigator.